 AI tools are useful, but they are not always correct.
 A hallucination happens when the model gives an answer that sounds confident but is false, unsupported, outdated, or impossible in your stack.

 The right mindset is simple: AI can draft, explain, compare, and accelerate.
-The developer remains responsible for correctness.
+The developer and the deploying organization remain responsible for correctness, security, and impact.

 Prompt engineering will become workflow engineering.
 Developers will design repeatable AI workflows for debugging, review, testing, documentation, and release preparation.